IamPrime/genie/GENIE.md

 * all the components are being passed into the Layout component which is then passed into the App.
 * We will take care to rectify this

-### TODO - ensure the quiz is only accessible from the private route
+[x] - ensure the quiz is only accessible from the private route

 * Currently, just inputing the right link will give you the quiz
 * Either move the entire quiz folder into the private folder or change the links

-### TODO - use-sound | an npm package for sound prompts
+[] - use-sound | an npm package for sound prompts

 This library only works in React DOM, but [@remigallego] created an alternative for React Native!
 Check out <https://github.com/remigallego/react-native-use-sound> react-native-use-sound.

 * TODO - We will look into implementing this feature at a later date; because NextJs currently does not support Audio rendering

-### TODO - Check the Navbar | Images tag should be used not img tag
+[x] - Check the Navbar | Images tag should be used not img tag

-This will fix the hydration ui issue.
+This will fix most of the hydration ui issue.

-### TODO - Remove the alert from the notification bell
+[] - Remove the alert from the notification bell

 Remove the alert after user has opened the message(s)

-## NOTE - Add a token to the admin link

-Only those with the token will be able to see the admin login page

-### TODO - Fix the style in login page
+[x] - Fix the style in login page

 Use the tailwindcss bg-color tag and not the inline style tag

-### NOTE - Hydration Error is caused by authentication state
+[x] Hydration Error caused by authentication state

 * Fix the authentication state for all the pages,
 * Make sure that authState is properly used where needed.

+## NOTE - Add a token to the admin link

+Only those with the token will be able to see the admin login page

+## NOTE - Working with react-three/fiber or react-three/drei for the About Pages

+We can implement a features where the 2 canvases are in one page and each is revealed at different camera positions

-#### Aside ---- Next.config.js by keerthika
+### Aside ---- Next.config.js by keerthika

 ```bash
 const nextConfig = {